SharpNative/CSharpLLVM/README.md

   - Garbage collection: implementing this would make the kernel slower, and it is more difficult to implement because certain objects may be coming from userspace
   - No .NET-framework

+### Runtime information

+The compiler generates code that should be linked against some runtime methods that you'll need to implement.
+This document will give information about these methods.
+There is a standard implementation available for these methods in runtime.c, but you can write custom implementations if you wish.
+More information about this (and a default implementation) can be found in the *runtime* folder.

 ### Dependencies

 We are using a NuGET package called Swigged.LLVM to be able to use LLVM in C#.